larryshamalama/archive_larryshamalama.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: posts
-permalink: /projects/
+permalink: /posts/
-description: Here are some posts on many miscellaneous projects and thoughts that are somehow co-existing
+description: Here are some miscellaneous posts that I write every now and then
 nav: true
 horizontal: false
 ---